 Calguns Foundation v.
 San Mateo County - Filed amicus brief with California Court of Appeal in a case challenging a local ban on the possession of firearms in county parks on state preemption grounds.
-The amicus brief sought to bolster the plaintiffs' argument, but also to fully inform the court of other preemption arguments unfortunately not raised by the plaintiffs.
-And when the Court of Appeal ruled against the plaintiffs, submitted a letter to the California Supreme Court supporting plaintiffs' petition for review and requesting depublication of the opinion.
+The CRPA Foundation's amicus brief sought to bolster the plaintiffs' argument, but also to fully inform the court of other preemption arguments unfortunately not raised by the plaintiffs.
+The Court of Appeal ruled against the plaintiffs.
+CRPA Foundation submitted a letter to the California Supreme Court supporting plaintiffs' petition for review and requesting depublication of the opinion.
 Those requests were denied.
 The Calguns Foundation decision stands and could limit the future usefulness of the preemption doctrine in California.